Skip to content

 Horizontal Bar Graph:

-It is used when you have long labels or categories that can be difficult to display vertically.
+The bars are placed horizontally along the x-axis.
+They are used when you have long labels or categories that can be difficult to display vertically.

 Stacked Bar Graph:

 The bars are divided into multiple segments, each representing a different category or sub-category of data.
+It is used to show how the total amount is divided into different parts.

 Clustered Bar Graph: